 Some sorority sisters that already have apartments may open them up to sisters that would otherwise be basically homeless for Spirit Week.
 Other girls will bunk in their sorority house, but that can get very crowded.
 Sometimes students with apartments will rent out rooms for that week.
 Lastly, some girls have suggested finding an Airbnb in the area.
 It should be less expensive than a hotel, which some students share as an option, as well.
 The fee for the early move into a dorm is usually per night, which is much less than sharing a hotel room.

-The next question is what to do with all their stuff.
+The next question is what to do with all their stuff during this gap.
 If they are living on someone’s couch during Spirit Week, they will need to store their things or perhaps have them brought up to school later when they can actually move into their new place.
 Or, and this is my preference, leave their things in short-term storage for the few weeks between semesters.
 Some companies will pack and move for them too.
 DormRoomMovers.com, for instance, will do all of this.
 There are many storage facilities in the area that can be rented on a short-term basis.
-Consider sharing the space and cost with a friend.
+Consider sharing the space and cost with a friend during the gap.

 For some suggested storage and moving companies, read our blog on Moving Out.

 HaveUHeard offers real information like this to help you have the best college experience possible.
 We glean great tips from our own experience and the experience of real parents and students from the schools we present.
 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Sign up for other great tips at haveuheard.com.
 Are you new to HaveUHeard?
 Here is how to best use the site.